haltu/muuri/README.md

 ### items &nbsp;

-The initial item elements, which should be children of the container element.
-All elements that are not children of the container will be appended to the container.
+The initial item elements, which should be children of the grid element.
+All elements that are not children of the grid element (e.g. if they are not in the DOM yet) will be appended to the grid element.
 You can provide an array of elements, [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList), [HTMLCollection](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCollection) or a selector (string).
 If you provide a selector Muuri uses it to filter the current child elements of the container element and sets them as initial items.
-By default all current child elements of the provided container element are used as initial items.
+By default all current child elements of the provided grid element are used as initial items.

 * Default value: `'*'`.
 * Accepted types: array (of elements), [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList), [HTMLCollection](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCollection), string, null.